Community engaged curator, scholar, writer.

-Welcome to my space!
-I'm Charissa, a global contemporary arts scholar, curator, and writer.
-With a decade of experience in arts research and curation, I'm drawn to projects that honor creative expression and lived experience, and that resonate across communities.
-I'm committed to making contemporary art accessible, impactful, and relevant.
+Welcome to my site!
+I'm Charissa, an art curator, scholar, and writer based in Southern California.
+With a decade of experience in university teaching, critical arts research, curation, and editorial work developed in Montreal, Canada, I'm drawn to projects that bridge academic scholarship with public engagement - particularly work that centers diverse voices and lived experiences.
+Through exhibitions, publications, and digital platforms, I'm committed to making contemporary art accessible, impactful, and relevant.
 Feel free to have a look around!

 Professional Practice